 The University of Wisconsin–Madison (also known as University of Wisconsin, Wisconsin, UW, or regionally as UW–Madison, or simply Madison) is a public research university in the United States.

-Scholarship Award: The student researcher receives $3,000, and faculty/staff research advisor receives $1,000 to help offset research costs (e.g., supplies, faculty or student travel related to the project).
+- Award: The student researcher receives $3,000, and faculty/staff research advisor receives $1,000 to help offset research costs (e.g., supplies, student travel related to the project).
 The stipend can be declined if it is not needed to support the student’s research.
 Declined stipends would be pooled to offer additional Hilldale Fellowships.

-- Have at least junior standing at time of application
+- Have at least junior standing at the time of application

-- Plan collaborative research project with a UW–Madison faculty/staff
+- Plan a collaborative research project with a UW–Madison faculty/staff

-- Plan to graduate in May of the application year
+- Plan to graduate after May of the application year

 - While there is no minimum GPA to apply for the Hilldale, projects proposed by students with a cumulative GPA of 3.2 or lower typically are not as competitive.